 Any shareholder of the Company who intends to present a proposal at the Meeting must satisfy the requirements of the Companies Law.
-Under the Companies Law, only shareholders who hold at least 1% of the company's outstanding voting rights are entitled to request that the board of directors include a proposal in a shareholders meeting, provided that such proposal is appropriate for consideration by shareholders at such meeting.
-Such shareholders may present proposals for consideration at the Meeting by submitting their proposals in writing to our VP of Legal and General Counsel at the following address: 1 Azrieli Center, Building A, 4th Floor, 26 HaRokmim Street, Holon, Israel 5885849, Attention: VP of Legal and General Counsel, or by facsimile to +972-3-398-2062.
-For a shareholder proposal to be considered for inclusion in the Meeting, our VP of Legal and General Counsel must receive the written proposal no later than January 2, 2020.
+Under the Companies Law, only shareholders who hold at least 1% of the Company's outstanding voting rights are entitled to request that the Board include a proposal in a shareholders meeting, provided that such proposal is appropriate for consideration by shareholders at such meeting.
+Such shareholders may present proposals for consideration at the Meeting by submitting their proposals in writing to our Chief Financial Officer and our VP IR at the following address: 1 Azrieli Center, Building A, 4th Floor, 26 HaRokmim Street, Holon, Israel 5885849, Attention: Chief Financial Officer and VP IR or by facsimile to +972-3-398-2062.
+For a shareholder proposal to be considered for inclusion in the Meeting, our Chief Financial Officer must receive the written proposal no later than May 31, 2022.